tby1994/dance/rpi/README.md

 **Graphical desktop sharing**

 14. Follow instructions here to [set up VNC](https://www.realvnc.com/en/connect/docs/raspberry-pi.html#setting-up-your-raspberry-pi).
 Using this setup does not require a static IP, just an account with RealVNC and an internet-connected pi.

-## Installing Miniconda

-Simple instructions [here](https://gist.github.com/simoncos/a7ce35babeaf73f512be24135c0fbafb).
-Note that the python version will be downgraded from 3.5 to 3.4.